Munich Practical Notes

 You made it to Munich.
 Now the next question is simple: how do you move around the city without buying the wrong ticket, missing a validation step, or getting stuck late at night?

-If you are visiting for a concert at Allianz Arena, the route to the venue is covered here as a transport example.
-Accommodation choices belong in the separate stay guide; this article is about how to use the transport system once you are already in Munich.
+If you are visiting for a match, concert, or other event at Allianz Arena, the route to the venue and the late return are covered here as part of the transport logic.
+Accommodation choices belong in the separate stay notes.

 Munich’s S-Bahn, U-Bahn, tram, and bus network uses the MVV fare system.